khenderick/zfs-snap-manager/README.md

 * mountpoint: Points to the location to which the volume is mounted.
 * time: Can be either a timestamp in 24h notation after which a snapshot needs to be taken.
 It can also be 'trigger' indicating that it will take a snapshot as soon as a file with name '.trigger' is found in the volume's mountpoint.
 This can be used in case data is for example rsynced to the volume.
 * snapshot: Indicates whether a snapshot should be taken or not.
-It might be possible that only cleaning needs to be executed if this volume is actually a target for another machine
+It might be possible that only cleaning needs to be executed if this volume is actually a target for another machine.
-* replicate_endpoint: Can be 'None' (in case no replication is required) or a command opening a connection to execute remote commands on the remote server
+* replicate_endpoint: Can be left empty if replicating on localhost (e.g. copying snapshots to other pool).
+Should be omitted if no replication is required.
-* replicate_target: The target to which the snapshots should be send
+* replicate_target: The target to which the snapshots should be send.
+Should be omitted if no replication is required
-* clean: A boolean indicating whether the snapshots should be cleaned up or not
+* clean: A boolean indicating whether the snapshots should be cleaned up or not.
 * schema: In case the snapshots should be cleaned, this is the schema the manager will use to clean.

 Naming convention